 A sandwich on whole-grain bread, filled with avocado, mustard, lettuce, tomato and sprouts.
 Served with a leafy side salad and a baked sweet potato topped with butter.
 You could follow this meal with some dark chocolate for dessert!

-A properly-combined flesh meal might look something like this:
+A properly-combined ANIMAL PROTEIN meal might look something like this:

 A leafy green salad topped with cherry tomatoes and goat cheese, followed by a piece of baked fish served with a side of roasted broccoli and cauliflower.
 You could follow this meal with some dark chocolate or goat’s milk ice cream for dessert!

-A properly-combined nut & seed meal might look something like this:
+A properly-combined NUT/SEED/DRIED FRUIT meal might look something like this:

 A leafy green salad topped with dried cranberries and raw walnuts, followed by a platter of raw hummus served with raw crudités.
 Dessert could be a slice of raw cheesecake, a few raw macaroons, or a couple raw almond butter cups!